mahfuzar175/event-management/README.md

   - Allow users to log in using their Gmail accounts.
   - Implement Google's OAuth authentication for seamless login.
   - Simplified registration and login process for enhanced user experience.

+  FestiveHub is an event management website designed to streamline your event planning experience.
+With FestiveHub, you can organize events effortlessly and efficiently.